Gearing Up for Nappy Run 2016!

-The 2015 national Nappy Run fun run will take place on Saturday 7 November at 09h00 at the Johannesburg Zoo.
+The 2016 national Nappy Run fun run will take place on Saturday 5 November at 09h00 at the Johannesburg Zoo.
 Registration starts at 07h30.
 The 5km Nappy Run fun run is the highlight of the annual Nappy Run campaign.
-Come run, walk, roll or stroll and wear a nappy in any which way and support the cause of children with disabilities!
-Entry fee is R80 for adults and R40 for children.
+Come run, walk, wheel or stroll and wear a cloth nappy in any which way and support the cause of children with disabilities!
+Entry fee is R90 for adults and R45 for children.
 Your entry fee gives you a full day access to the Johannesburg Zoo.

 Who Runs Nappy Run?

-Nappy Run is an initiative of the National Council for Persons with Physical Disabilities in SA (NCPPDSA) and is a joint project of the NCPPDSA and the National Association for Persons with Cerebral Palsy (NAPCP).
+Nappy Run is an initiative of the National Council for Persons with Physical Disabilities in SA (NCPPDSA).
+Nappy Run is a registered trade mark of the NCPPDSA.

 The NCPPDSA is also the proud owner of the highly successful Casual Day fundraising project for persons with disabilities.